Close sites icon close

 UN agencies, national and international NGOs

-Enable equitable access to basic services and legal and human rights for internally displaced people, non-displaced and returnees through the implementation of protection interventions aimed at strengthening the national protection systems and the capacity of service providers and communities themselves.
+Cluster Objective 2: Enable equitable access to rights and public services for IDPs and non-displaced war-affected through protection interventions aimed at strengthening protection environment and capacity of service providers and communities themselves.

 Key activities

-• advocacy, assessments, awareness-raising, capacity building, community-based protection, and institutional support
+• Advocacy, assessments, awareness-raising, capacity building, community-based protection, and support to service providers.

 Dashboards, tools and important links